iotivity/IoTivity-Getting-Started/gsg-sw.md

      ![select OTM](/Images/set-device-name.png)

-     The Select OTM dialog box closes as device ownership is transferred.
-The Set Device Name dialog box pops up.
+     As device ownership is transferred, the Select OTM dialog box closes and is replaced by the Set Device Name dialog box.

-   - Change the device name, if you wish, and click OK to close the Set Device Name dialog box.
+   - Change the device name, if you wish.
+Click OK to close the dialog box.

      In this example, the device name will be changed to server_lite_####.

-   - Click to reselect the device.
+   - Click to reselect the device in the left-hand pane.
 In the Generic Client tab, toggle the Value switch on and off.

      ![toggle value switch](/Images/toggle-switch.png)